SYP-AHIF-2023-24-25/HackTrap/README.md

 - [x] The User should be able to see a game-evaluation with the main-game-results of each team, after all the viruses are collected.
 - [x] The User is able to play TicTacToe (SinglePlayerMode).

+### Sprint 5
+- [x] The User should be able to enjoy the Hacking-Attack-Scene and the "You've been hacked!"-Scene in a better performance-quality than before.
+- [x] The User should be able to see a skull on the wall & floor and hear a sound after clicking onto the memory or rock-paper-scissors card.
+- [x] The User should in the iPad-Scene only be able to start the TicTacToe game (not the memory & rock-paper-scissors games).
+- [x] The User should be able to enjoy a nice background music with adjusted volume.
+- [x] The User should be able to enjoy music & sounds during the game which fit even from scene to scene together, and whose volume is adjusted for a pleasant game-experience.

 # Sprints
 ### 1. Sprint - Project Initialisation